Skip to main content

 1. Explanation

-A buffer is a tool used to delineate the catchment area around a specific point, line, or polygon illustrating the extent of influence or reach from that point.
+A buffer is a tool used to delineate the catchment area around a specific point, line, or polygon illustrating the extent of influence or reach from that feature.
 Users can define the distance of the buffer, thereby customizing the radius of the area covered.

 Buffer Types